ta-matsuura/openwhisk-workshops/bootcamp/README.md

 </pre>

 Notice that the list of ```activation ids``` is ordered with the most recent one first.

+> The same command in the shell provides a lot more information about these activations including duration and status (failure or success).
+Moreover, clicking on one of the activation ids loads the corresponding activation into the sidecar.

 To obtain the result of a particular action invocation enter (notice that you need to replace the ```activation id``` shown below with the ```id``` you have received during the previous step):